aidanhenn/Track-And-Field-Team-Score-Predictor/README.md

 <img width="959" alt="TFRRS_App_URL" src="https://user-images.githubusercontent.com/67212189/231930456-d26e88d4-980c-4c3f-918f-c9a4948b62c8.png">

 ## 5.)
 Click the "Submit" button once you have pasted in a URL and wait for the scores to load.
-A table will be display that looks similar to this:
+A table will be created that looks similar to this:

 <img width="958" alt="TFRRS_Scored" src="https://user-images.githubusercontent.com/67212189/231930680-0e69789d-20d5-45fd-abd1-6d9d77578489.png">